Theo-Hafsaoui/Anemon/cv/eng/Professional.md

 # Back-End Intern
 ## February 2024 -- August 2024
-### Qonto
+### TechCorp
-#### End of studies internship
+#### Internship

-- Contributed within a Cross Functional Team (CFT) to the standardization and extension of the onboarding process for four new markets (Austria, Netherlands, Belgium, Portugal).
-From design to implementation, in coordination with stakeholders (Risk, AML, Product), to ensure a smooth and compliant integration, with deployment scheduled for August.
+- Assisted in developing and optimizing a key business process for expanding into new markets, collaborating with various teams to ensure compliance and smooth integration.
-- Led the extraction of back-office logic from a Ruby monolith into a microservice, deploying in a trunk-based development environment.
-Collaborated closely with the Ops teams throughout the process.
-Monitored production using Grafana, Sentry, ArgoCD, and Kibana to ensure quality and reliability, enhancing system maintainability by decoupling microservices.
+- Participated in the migration of core backend logic from a monolithic application to a microservice architecture, improving system performance and scalability.
-- Improved the reliability and observability of microservices by completing the tracing mechanisms and implementing Service Level Objectives (SLOs).
+- Enhanced system monitoring and reliability by implementing tracing mechanisms and performance objectives.

-# Full Stack Developer
+# Full-Stack Intern
 ## June 2023 -- September 2023
-### Coexel
+### DevSolutions
-#### Internship then Fixed-Term Contract
+#### Internship

-- Designed and developed a Python service for Named Entity Recognition (NER) using spaCy to efficiently identify named entities in 92M+ documents.
-Utilization of Elasticsearch for storage and optimized document search, enabling users to gain further insights into monitored themes.
+- Developed a service to process large datasets, improving the accuracy and speed of data retrieval and analysis.
-- Rewrote an old website monitoring system created in Java to Python, enhancing maintainability and system performance.
+- Refactored legacy code to modernize and enhance system performance and maintainability.
-- Implemented a RESTful API in Python using FastAPI, providing increased flexibility and scalability for data management and requests.
+- Implemented an API to streamline data management processes, improving flexibility and scalability.
-- Created a deployment pipeline with Docker and Github Actions, streamlining the deployment process and enabling faster and more robust updates.
+- Set up a deployment pipeline, automating and improving the efficiency of software updates.
-- Significantly improved performance by reducing the number of GET requests from 5 to 1, resulting in an 85\% faster display
+- Optimized system performance, significantly reducing response times and improving user experience.